Bowing to What Is – ‘All In This Together’ Inspired Article #1

 A Zen teacher once said, “When you bow to the moment, the moment bows back.”

 I learned this one afternoon while waiting at a stoplight.
-I was late for an appointment.
+I was late for an important appointment.
 My jaw was tight, my shoulders were stiff, and my mind was rehearsing complaints.
 Suddenly I realized that nothing I was doing inside myself was helping the situation.
 The light wasn’t going to change any faster because I was irritated.

 So I took a breath.
 I felt my hands on the steering wheel.
 I noticed the blue in the sky above the traffic lights.
 And something softened.